Gender Distribution of Advanced Degrees in the Humanities

 2010”).
 The CIP has also been adopted by Statistics Canada as its standard disciplinary

-in its counts of humanities degrees from 1987 onward.
-For an inventory of the NSF
+and lesbian studies, and Holocaust studies in its counts of humanities degrees from

 NSF and CIP Discipline Code Catalog.
 This catalog also indicates which degree